 Links below are to documents providing an overview of the program, and a summary chart depicting the program's operation.
 The Interagency Agreement provides a detailed explanation of the program, including information about who is eligible to participate, how to apply for admission into the program, how the program is run, and what happens upon completion or termination from the program.
 All UACT participants are required to sign contracts describing the terms and conditions of acceptance into the program.
-Copies of the contracts for Track One and Track Two are linked below.

 New Draft Documents